abrdv/resume/README.md

 ### 33 lessons to reastablish html css and js basics

 - resume
-- site bdio
+- cat site
-- littlebit of Java
+- littlebit of CSS

 ### path to lessons https://vladilen.ru